Find My Cancer Drug

-There are a number of things you can do to manage the side effects of Fulvestrant.
+There are a number of things you can do to manage the side effects of fulvestrant.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

-Dietary changes may help.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
+In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.